-Located in the heart of the Santa Fe Historical District between Canyon Road and the Santa Fe River, Chasm Fine Art reflects my passions, tastes, and adventures as a sculptor and dealer of fine art and ethnographic antiques.
+Located in the heart of the Santa Fe Historic District between Canyon Road and the Santa Fe River, Chasm Fine Art reflects my passions, tastes, and adventures as a sculptor and fine art dealer.

-In 2011, I began creating Ciphertext, an on-going series of installations created from recycled home renovation waste.
-The work is based on unique and original construction processes, yielding a diverse range of aesthetic possibilities which I continue to explore.
+Ciphertext Nine is the latest in my on-going series of Ciphertext panel installations, created from repurposed home renovation waste.
+Designed to diffuse light and sound in beautiful and surprising ways, the work is based on unique and original construction processes, yielding a diverse range of aesthetic possibilities which I continue to explore.

 Thank you for your interest in my work and passions.